btrott/tiptop/README.markdown

 ------------------

 Tiptop's configuration is stored in the `tiptop.cfg` file.
-At a minimum, the database and user configuration (information about the user whose followers you'd like to track, which is probably you) is required.
+At a minimum, the database, application, and user configuration (information about the user whose followers you'd like to track, which is probably you) is required.
 Here's a sample configuration file, which should live in `tiptop.cfg` in your application root:

     [database]